Teal-Insights/ccdr-explorer-client/README.md

 ### License

-This project is licensed under the MIT License.
+This project is created and maintained by [Promptly Technologies, LLC](https://promptlytechnologies.com/) and licensed under the MIT License.
 See the LICENSE file for more details.